marco-vrinssen/ClassicPlusBrutalist/README.md

 - Gives the overall user interface a more simple, streamlined look and feel, while maintaining the integrity of the game's overall art direction by using only native game textures and components.
 - Adds simple but effective quality of life features with minimal processing requirements.

-#### Font Change
-- Moving the "fonts" folder to the "classic_" directory changes the overall in-game font.

 #### Actionbars
 - Textures have been removed.
 - Default action bars are now centered at the bottom of the screen.